ParaNorman: Production

 The idea of the film came from Chris Butler, who, realizing that zombie films often contained a degree of social commentary, thought making such a movie for kids could help express the challenges kids face growing up.

 Production of the stop-motion animation feature took place at Laika's studio in Hillsboro, Oregon.
 The film was in production for three years, with the animating stage of production lasting about two years and beginning in late 2009.
-Rather than using traditional 3D format cameras, the studio had sixty Canon EOS 5D Mark II DSLR cameras film the movie.
+Rather than using traditional 3-D format cameras, the studio had sixty Canon EOS 5D Mark II DSLR cameras film the movie.
 Advertising agency Wieden+Kennedy created the campaign for the film.
-ParaNorman is the first ever stop motion film to use full-color 3D printers for replacement animation.
-Laika's previous film Coraline had pioneered and popularized the use of black and white 3D printers, which sped up puppet production considerably and allowed the team to make the large number of puppet faces required for the film.
-"Quite often it’s the stop-motion movies that are more out there," co-director Fell told The New York Times.
+ParaNorman is the first ever stop motion film to use full-color 3-D printers for replacement animation.
+Laika's previous film Coraline had pioneered and popularized the use of black and white 3-D printers, which sped up puppet production considerably and allowed the team to make the large number of puppet faces required for the film.
+"Quite often it's the stop-motion movies that are more out there," co-director Fell told The New York Times.
 "They're a little quirkier, they're a little harder to pin down."